Growth rate of liquidity provider's wealth in G3Ms: LP Growth Rate

 In general, the solution to the terminal-boundary value problem in Lemma \ref{lma:refl-diffusion-pde} admits no simple analytical expression.
-We will focus on two special cases where the eigensystem associated with the infinitesimal generator of $Z_t$ (with Neumann boundary conditions) is readily accessible.
+We will focus on two special cases where the eigensystem associated with the operator in \eqref{eqn:u-pde} is readily accessible.
 To handle these cases, we introduce the following lemma, which addresses parabolic PDEs with non-zero Neumann boundary conditions.

 \begin{lemma} The solution $u$ to the parabolic PDE